Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

 In practice, survey questions do not typically allow individuals to give any real number (within a range) in response to subjective questions.
 However, results based on Proposition \ref{propflowcont} provide a more tractable setting to derive analytical results.
 If $\mathcal{R}$ is sufficiently rich, then this will provide a useful approximation to the actual properties of that setting (e.g. \cite{aermrs} elicits life-satisfaction data with 100 categories).
-In Appendix \ref{sec:dense}, I give a formal definition of this ``dense response limit'' corresponding to an integer response space $\mathcal{R}=\left\{0,1,\dots,\bar{R}\right\}$, which proves useful in the foregoing analysis.
+Below, I give a formal definition of this ``dense response limit'' corresponding to an integer response space $\mathcal{R}=\left\{0,1,\dots,\bar{R}\right\}$, which proves useful in the analysis of Section \ref{sec:comparing}.
 Appeal to this limit is indicated by the symbol $\stackrel{R}{\rightarrow}$ in the results of Section \ref{sec:comparing}.